Sakura Hime: The Legend of Princess Sakura: Plot

-In the next few volumes a new ark begins.
+In the next few volumes a new arc begins.
 Sakura meets her 'dead brother' Kai who turned evil to humans.
 His hatred to humans happens after the emperor throws him into the water chamber because of his fear of moon people (Sakura, Kai, Kagura).
 Sakura finds out that Kai, changed his name into Enju and he is gathering followers to destroy the humans.
 Enju's followers names are Maimai, Shuri, Rurijo, and Ukyo.
 Eventually they come to encounter Sakura and Aoba which then they take Sakura with them leaving Aoba devastated.

 When they arrive to the moon Enju wants Sakura to dress in more of a 'Moon way' so he orders Maimai to cloth Sakura.

 As the story progresses, Sakura wishes to find a way to help all her friends, as well as those who have had their lives twisted due to the rivalry of the demons against humankind, and to save Aoba and Asagiri from the curses which are killing them.
 That happens after Aoba and Sakura accepts each other.